Lydia-byte-rgb/Capstone-Project--Group-10/README.md

 ## Machine Learning Models

-We used Random Forest Regressor as the primary model.
-Additional techniques include:
-- GridSearchCV for hyperparameter tuning
-- Cross-validation
-- Feature importance analysis
+We used Linear regression as our baseline model.
+Other models we used were random forest and XGBoost as shown below.

 ---